-The primary cause of azotemia is a loss of function of your kidneys.
-However, the different types of azotemia or renal failure have different causes:
+The primary cause of azotemia is a loss of kidney function.
+However, the different types of azotemia, which may arise from or be a part of renal failure, have different causes:

-- when fluid flowing through the kidneys is not enough to remove the nitrogen (prerenal azotemia)
+- when fluid flowing through the kidneys isn’t enough to remove the nitrogen (prerenal azotemia)

 - when the urinary tract is obstructed by something or by a rupture (postrenal azotemia)

 - infection or disease (intrinsic azotemia)

 - complications of diabetes